Routed Bell tests with arbitrarily many local parties: Methods

-\paragraph{Security assumptions.} As usual, we assume no knowledge of the devices’ internal workings beyond that they follow the laws of quantum theory.
-However, unlike \cite{Le_Roy_Deloison_2025,Tan_2024} depicted in \autoref{fig:scheme_two_switches} (a), we must clarify how Eve is modeled.
-In our setting, Alice (with her partners) and Bob (with his partners) are strictly locally separated, and Eve is spacelike separated from both laboratories; all partners operate in secure labs and are not under Eve’s control.
+As usual, we assume no knowledge of the devices’ internal workings beyond that they follow the laws of quantum theory and the assumed space-like separation.
+However, unlike \cite{Le_Roy_Deloison_2025,Tan_2024} depicted in \autoref{fig:scheme_two_switches}~(a), we must clarify how Eve is modelled.
+In our setting, Alice (with her partners) and Bob (with his partners) are strictly space-like separated, and Eve is space-like separated from both laboratories; all partners operate in secure labs and are not under Eve’s control.
 This does not violate the overall assumptions of a DIQKD experiment.

-By contrast, in \cite{Le_Roy_Deloison_2025,Tan_2024} Eve has access to the switch and may measure the third party in \autoref{fig:scheme_two_switches} (a) as well as her own system.
-A key obstacle to extending that model to arbitrarily many parties\,---\,especially intermediate parties between Alice and Bob\,---\,is that all relevant laboratories must be spacelike separated.
+By contrast, in \cite{Le_Roy_Deloison_2025,Tan_2024} Eve has access to the switch and may measure the third party in \autoref{fig:scheme_two_switches}~(a) as well as her own system.
+A key obstacle to extending that model to arbitrarily many parties\,---\,especially intermediate parties between Alice and Bob\,---\,is that all relevant laboratories must be space-like separated.
 Allowing Eve simultaneous access to all partners would raise the question of her location.
-Independent of that, our model fully aligns with standard DIQKD assumptions while placing Alice’s and Bob’s partners in secure, spacelike separated laboratories.
-This choice yields a substantially simpler analysis of the achievable key rate in \eqref{eq:optimization}.
+Independent of that, our model fully aligns with standard DIQKD assumptions while placing Alice’s and Bob’s partners in secure, space-like separated laboratories.
+This choice yields a substantially simpler analysis of the achievable key rate in Eq.~\eqref{eq:optimization}.

 To prevent attacks on the source, we explicitly discuss how to model the marginal constraints, since they are crucial.
 Experimentally, the key assumption is that the sources are completely decoupled from Alice’s and Bob's devices.
 In particular, Alice’s (respectively Bob's) device must not alter its internal workings when the source sends different types of states.
 Thus, in any concrete implementation of our protocol, it is essential to argue that this assumption holds.
-A similar assumption is required in the routed scenario of \autoref{fig:scheme_two_switches} (a), cf.~the discussion below \cite[Figure 1]{Le_Roy_Deloison_2025}.
+A similar assumption is required in the routed scenario of~\autoref{fig:scheme_two_switches}~(a), cf.~the discussion below~\cite[Figure 1]{Le_Roy_Deloison_2025}.